5 min read

-Living Streets Scotland worked on a project across 20 Scottish communities over the past year, which explored issues affecting the walking environment on approach to bus stops, as well as the condition of the bus stops themselves.
+Living Streets Scotland worked on a project across 20 Scottish communities, which explored issues affecting the walking environment on approach to bus stops, as well as the condition of the bus stops themselves.

 Our Bus Connectivity Project worked with communities and local authorities to look at: